harness/developer-hub/release-notes/self-managed-enterprise-edition.md

 ### New features and enhancements

-- Added support for Kubernetes true-up fees when using amortized costs with AWS.
+- Added support for Kubernetes cost true-up with AWS amortized costs.
 (CCM-15397)

 ## April 10, 2024, patch version 0.15.1